 - c) Maximise the proportion of energy from renewable or low carbon sources through: - i.
-Ensuring that opportunities for on-site or nearby renewable energy generation; - ii. connection to a local decentralised energy scheme are exploited; and - iii.
+Ensuring that opportunities for on-site or nearby renewable energy generation have been identified, considered and implemented where appropriate; - ii. connection to a local decentralised energy scheme are exploited; and - iii.
 Ensuring that the ability to install future solar PV or vehicle-to-grid connections is not precluded.